What is cocaine?

 - Respiratory paralysis

 If discomfort persists, chest pain or chest tightness, get medical help.
-If you find an unconscious person, check if the person is breathing, give first aid and call an ambulance (112).
+If you encounter a passed out person, check their breathing, provide first aid and call an ambulance (112).

-For more information on first aid for Chemsex emergencies, click here.
+For more information on first aid for Chemsex emergencies in several languages, click here.

 - Cocaine + alcohol: The alcohol effect is no longer perceived.
 This increases the likelihood of alcohol poisoning.
 The combined consumption of coke and alcohol leads to the formation in the body of the substance cocaethylene, which is considered harmful to the heart.